Why and How to Create a Self-Introduction Video for Teaching OnlineBy Krzl Light Nuñes

-It’s a chance to grab their attention by showcasing your personality.
+It’s a chance to grab students’ attention by showcasing your personality.
 The video ideally sparks your prospective learners’ interest in your classes by explaining what you offer in a fun and enthusiastic way.

 Convey your message quickly

-Moreover, it’s quicker to spotlight your key qualifications through a video – it’s a time-saver for students who may not read through a list of your certifications, experience, and achievements.
+Moreover, it’s quicker to spotlight your key qualifications through a video – it’s a time-saver for students who may not read through a list of your online TEFL certifications, experience, and achievements.

 Build a connection

 Introducing yourself through video is also great for building rapport with your students.
 Whether it’s because of your friendly persona or your specializations, there are unlimited possibilities for you to connect with future learners!

 Tips for creating a stellar teacher introduction video

 What should you say in an online teacher self-introduction video?

 Keep in mind that your recording only runs from one to three minutes, so be brief and to the point!
 Also, there isn’t any specific structure for tailoring an introduction video, so don’t be afraid to get creative and let your personality shine through!

 Your full name, nationality, educational background, and TEFL certifications are some of the most important details you should mention in your introduction video.
 You can also add something interesting about yourself, like your hobbies or interests.